-The type of project you are working on, where it will be used, and the expected lifespan of the final product all affect the type of joining method you should use.
+There are several different joining methods for industrial fabrics including gluing, sewing, chemical welding, and heat welding.
+The type of project, where it will be used, and the desired lifespan of the final product all affect the choice of method.

 Sewing requires an industrial sewing machine capable of handling the thickness of material being used, as well as a skilled operator to ensure a precise and neat finished product.
 Resulting seams are more visible than heat welded or adhesive bonded seams.
 Seams are strong and can withstand exposure to the elements.

 Chemical welding is similar in application to glue.
 However, instead of adding a layer of adhesive between the layers of fabric, the chemicals applied dissolve part of each layer to produce a stronger bond.
 The chemicals are easy to apply but can be dangerous and must be handled carefully to avoid injury.
 Safety precautions include gloves, safety glasses, and proper ventilation.
 Chemical welds are strong and can be used outdoors.